 None of us ever have life completely figured out.
 When we’re young, we think adults have it all figured out.
 And when we’re young adults, many of us think we really do have it all figured out.

 And then life swoops in with some reminder that we shouldn’t get too cocky.
 We continue to learn, we grow through the mess, and with each step we think we’re getting closer and closer to figuring it out.
 Yet eventually most of us realize that ‘figuring it out’ isn’t the point, and none of us ever really will.
 The point is simply this: living.

 Living.
+Being.
 Doing.
-Being.
-Because as humans, we are all perfectly imperfect works in process.
+Improving.
+Because as humans, we are all perfectly imperfect works in progress.
 We are all continually learning, growing, and evolving, and the moment we lose momentum is the moment when things begin to fall apart.

 Motion vs Stagnation

 Because we are meant to be in motion.
 If we are not in motion, we are stagnant.
 If we are stagnant, we are not truly living.
 As conscious beings, we need goals and growth.
 So the idea of ‘figuring it out’ is actually counter to our nature: figuring life out implies reaching an end point.
 But when it comes to life, the only end point that truly exists is death.
 So if we reach a point where we stop growing, we stop living and begin to simply exist.
 Simply existing is not living.
 It is a life unfulfilled; a life not truly lived.

 Once we let go of the notion that one day we might figure it out or achieve the ideal of perfection – another unattainable endpoint – then we can truly allow ourselves to live.